 - Human Anatomy and Physiology with labs, full sequence of 10 quarter (6 semester) credits

-- Microbiology with lab: one course of 5 quarter (3 semester) credits with a GPA of 3.0 on a 4.0 scale;
+- Microbiology with lab: one course of 5 quarter (3 semester) credits (no substitutions);

-- Two additional human science courses examples: general or cell biology with lab, general or inorganic chemistry with lab, or biochemistry with lab, for 10 quarter (6 semester) credits with a GPA of 3.0 on a 4.0 scale.
+- Two additional human science courses with lab, for 10 quarter (6 semester) credits

-- Algebra or Statistics: one course of 5 quarter (3 semester) credits with a GPA of 3.0 on a 4.0 scale.
+- College level Statistics or Algebra: one course of 5 quarter (3 semester) credits

 Medical Experience Requirements

-A minimum of 1,000 hours of health care experience, with direct, “hands-on” patient contact is required.
+A minimum of 1,000 hours of health care experience, with direct patient contact is required at time of application.
 Applicants must recognize that many competitive candidates will have many more patient contact hours than the minimum.
 Providing a job description with the 1,000 hours, clearly detailing the one on one patient care is helpful to determine the applicants qualifications.
 Include a Curriculum Vitae when submitting to CASPA.

 This health care experience can include work as an EMT/paramedic, military corpsman, RN, LPN, nursing assistant, Peace Corps volunteer (if the service was medically related), radiology technician, laboratory technician, mental health worker, massage therapist, dental hygienist, medical scribe.

-Not accepted for health care experience is time spent as a health care student, shadowing or observing PAs or physicians, medical secretary or ward clerks, CPR or ACLS instructors, patient transporters, massage therapist, respite care/home care, personal care of friend/relative, researcher/research assistant (non-medical or not directly clinically related).
+Not accepted for health care experience is time spent as a health care student, shadowing or observing PAs or physicians, medical secretary or ward clerks, CPR or ACLS instructors, patient transporters, veterinary technician, researcher/research assistant (non-medical or not directly clinically related).